 The rivalry between India and Pakistan dates back to the partition of the former British colony in 1947.
-Lines were drawn along religious lines - Pakistan a region for Muslims and India for Hindus.
+Lines were drawn along religious lines.
+Pakistan was a region for Muslims and India a region for Hindus.
 More than 60 years later the relationship remains tense.
 Listen to hear a story about partition from the perspective of India and learn about recent events in India that have intensified the rivalry.
 This piece, told from the viewpoint of India, is a companion piece to the audio story at the heart of the lesson Trouble between India and Pakistan Dates Back to Partition which focuses on partition and the Pakistani perspective.

 Story Length: 8:05

 India and Pakistan have been in conflict since the British drew a line across India in 1947 that created two opposing nations.
 Pakistan’s military focuses on preparing for a conflict with India, and its government teaches its citizens to fear India.
-India and Pakistan have gone to war twice over the disputed region Kashmir that lies between them like a no-man’s-land.
-This public radio story describes the dangerous legacy of the 1947 partition.
+India and Pakistan have gone to war twice over the disputed region Kashmir that lies between them like a no-mans-land.
+Listen to learn about the legacy of the 1947 partition.

 North and South Korea have been separate nations for over 70 years.
 The North has never accepted this division and is on a mission to either force South Korea back into a united communist Korea or destroy it.
 Explore this modern hostility by looking back to the historic source of Korea’s division and analyzing the impact it has had on the life of people on both sides.